kjarkko/Stardust/documentation/instructions.md

 - Press speed up/down to make the simulation go faster/slower (number displayed below is the current speed)

-Currently the program does not have a zoom function and the default zoom is meant for the earth and the moon
+Currently the program does not have a zoom function and the default zoom is meant for the earth and the moon Coordinate 0,0 is located in the center of the screen

 File 'test' in the root of the project generates the earth and the moon.